-(g) Investment in associate
+(f) Investment in associates

 An associate is an entity over which the Bank has significant influence and that is neither a subsidiary nor an interest in a joint venture.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee but is not control or joint control over those policies.